julian-vp/tracing-poc/README.md

-# Tracing & Monitoring with Opentelemetry and Prometheus
+# ASP.NET Core 6 tracing & monitoring with Opentelemetry and Prometheus

 This demo contains client / server applications that use the Opentelemetry .net library for instrumentation and for sending telemetry data